Community Engagement Group

 • creating a supportive community among ETD professionals that promotes self-advocacy and self-care.

 Our bimonthly meetings may vary in format, with some being led by USETDA members and others featuring invited guests.
 Anyone interested in suggesting a topic or signing up to participate in the group should complete this form.
-If you have questions please contact Emily Wuchner at wuchner2@illinois.edu.
+If you have questions please contact us at info@usetda.org.

 USETDA Community Engagement Group Committee